uc-r/uc-r.github.io/analytics/descriptive/multivariate-inference.md

 ## Comparing Proportions of Three or More Groups {#3props}
 An extension of the two-sample *Z* test is if we desire to compare proportions across *multinomial* data.
 Multinomial data is when there are three or more categorical groups.
 For example, our `attrition` data has a `MaritalStatus` variable that categorizes employees as single, married, or divorced.
-We may be interested in understanding if there are differences in the proportions of these categories ($p_k$) for employees that churn versus those that do not.
+We may be interested in understanding if there are differences in the proportions of these categories ($$p_k$$) for employees that churn versus those that do not.

 ```r